Workforce & Education

 Kandiyohi County’s workforce includes a full range of education, skills and global perspective.

-With more than 40,000 people, Kandiyohi County has experienced steady growth over the last two decades, with an unemployment rate that is consistently below the state rate.
+With more than 42,000 people, Kandiyohi County has experienced steady growth over the last two decades, with an unemployment rate consistent with the state rate.

 Nearly 60 percent of adults in Kandiyohi County have attended college or earned a post-secondary degree, and many employees in the county are bilingual.